Sociology Course Offerings

 374 Work in Society (3) (Prerequisite: 201 or permission of department).
 Patterns and organization of work; the theories and methods associated with studying work; how work varies across social and demographic groups; and impact of family structure, technology, globalization and public policy on work.

-375 Sociology of Health and Medicine (3) (Prerequisite: 201 or permission of department) Trends and group differences in health and illness; theoretical perspectives on health; the sick role; seeking and using health services; patient-practitioner relationships; caregiving issues; social organization of healthcare systems; international and cultural differences; medicalization of chronic conditions; current issues and problems.
+375 Society, Health, and Medicine (3) (Prerequisite: 201 or permission of department) Trends and group differences in health and illness; theoretical perspectives on health; the sick role; seeking and using health services; patient-practitioner relationships; caregiving issues; social organization of healthcare systems; international and cultural differences; medicalization of chronic conditions; current issues and problems.

-376 Sociology of Mental Health & Illness (3) (Prerequisite: 201 or permission of department) This course examines issues of mental health and illness from a sociological lens.
+376 Social Perspectives on Mental Health and Illness (3) (Prerequisite: 201 or permission of department) This course examines issues of mental health and illness from a sociological lens.
 The main objective is to understand mental health and illness from a social, cultural, and institutional standpoint as opposed a medical or psychological context.
 Several topics will be explored: theoretical perspectives on mental health and illness, research methodology, social patterns and trends, the importance of social factors that contribute to mental illness, social stressors, stigma and labeling, and treating mental illness.

-381 Sociology of Sport (3) (Prerequisite: 201 or permission of department) Scientific study of sports to better understand how they are practiced and what those practices mean.
+381 Sports in Society: Problems and Potentials (3) (Prerequisite: 201 or permission of department) Scientific study of sports to better understand how they are practiced and what those practices mean.
 Using various theoretical approaches, the focus will be on topics as they relate to sports such as: identity, ideology, children, gender, race and ethnicity, the media, economics, politics, globalization, drugs and violence.

-382 Sociology of Families (3) (Prerequisite: 201 or permission of department) Examines sociological theories used to study the family.
+382 Modern Families (3) (Prerequisite: 201 or permission of department) Examines sociological theories used to study the family.
 Explores current and historic American family trends, how society and various social institutions shape the family, and the internal dynamics of the family as a social group in society.

 388 Disasters and Extreme Events (3) (Prerequisite: 201 or permission of department) Types of disasters and extreme events; stages in the disaster process; theories and methods used to study disasters; how disaster vulnerability and resilience varies across social and demographic groups; how social institutions respond to disasters; disaster prevention and mitigation efforts.

-389 Sociology of Religion (3) (Prerequisite: 201 or permission of department) Examines the role of religion in developing, transforming, and redefining the social world.
+389 Religious Life (3) (Prerequisite: 201 or permission of department) Examines the role of religion in developing, transforming, and redefining the social world.
 Topics explored in this course include the origin of religious life and its implications for the individual and society, the utility of religion for promoting social change, trends in religious practice, and new religious movements.

 403 Survey Methodology (3) (Prerequisite: 18 hours of sociology including 302, 303, and 339; senior standing; declared sociology major; and permission of department) F, S. The focus of this course is an individual research project that involves using survey research methodology.
 In this course, students select a research problem and develop testable hypotheses drawing from published studies.
 Students also learn sampling, measurement, data collection, creating a data file, and conducting data analysis using statistical software.
 Finally, students are required to participate in the Institutional Review Board (IRB) process and present their findings to the class.